Tagline – Warms your heart! Stirs your blood! Fires your imagination!

 His new duties allow for Marty to meet fellow immigrant Mary O’Donnell from County Donegal.
 Mary works as the cook for Capt.
 Kohler and their meeting is love at first sight for Marty.
 Mary, however, refuses to speak with him following the advice of Capt.
 Kohler that a conversation with the headstrong Irishman would only lead to an argument.

 This warm and sentimental human story continues with their life experiences, and their relationships formed during Marty’s long and distinguished career at West Point.
-The story of Marty Maher is not all smooth sailing as a cheating scandal and racial bigotry make for some rough times.
+The story of Marty Maher is not all smooth sailing, as a cheating scandal, and racial bigotry make for some rough times.

 NOTABLE: Actor Harry Carey, Jr. makes a brief appearance as young cadet Dwight D. Eisenhower.

-This was the last film for actor Robert Francis who would suffer an untimely death at age 25.
+The Long Grey Line was the last film for actor Robert Francis who would suffer an untimely death at age 25.